johans-work/niyanodes/README.md

 ## overview

-Niya nodes is a new tool and framework for abstracting, implementing, and using anything that can be abstracted by the user.
-The app is the noding app.
+Niya nodes, and the noding app, is a new tool and framework for abstracting, implementing, and using anything that can be abstracted by the user.

 ## node basics